 Meet the Staff

-Ryan Lewis is the editor of The Allegan County News.
-Though he's lived in west Michigan since 2002, Lewis grew up on the east side of the state.
-He graduated with a bachelor's degree in liberal arts from Albion College in 1998, majoring in English.
+Ryan Lewis moved to west Michigan and began work as a staff writer in 2002.
+He grew up on the east side of the state and graduated with a bachelor's degree in liberal arts from Albion College majoring in English.
 When not reporting on various city, township, school and county board meetings, he is busy writing feature stories, taking pictures, editing staff stories and crafting his next column.
-His job has taken him to Hamilton Middle School's pool for scuba diving lessons--to tromping through a corn field to find a crashed airplane--to backstage at the former Ground Sphere Rhythm Cafe in Allegan with the Dirty Dozen Brass Band--to riding along with the sheriff department's snowmobile patrol.
-He and his wife Melissa live in Otsego Township with their young son (with another on the way).
-Besides buying toys for his son, Ryan enjoys keeping up with Red Wings hockey news, playing strategy board games and watching TV shows through Netflix.
-Things he misses: the canceled TV series "Firefly"; his old, red, 1990 Jeep Wrangler; a time when PG-13 movies were actually PG-13 (and not basically R-rated); and Bill Brown, the previous editor of The Allegan County News.
-(Updated March 2014)
+His job has taken him to Hamilton Middle School's pool for scuba diving lessons--to tromping through a corn field to find a crashed airplane--to riding along with the sheriff department's snowmobile patrol.
+He and his wife live in Otsego Township with their two young sons.
+Ryan enjoys keeping up with Red Wings hockey, playing strategy board games and daydreaming of the days when he can make his sons do the yard work.
+Things he misses: the canceled TV series "Firefly"; his old, red, 1990 Jeep Wrangler; a time when PG-13 movies were actually PG-13 (and not the equivalent of R-rated); and Bill Brown, the previous editor of The Allegan County News.
+(Updated October 2014)

 Jason Wesseldyk joined the staff of Kaechele Publications as a sports writer in 2000 before being promoted to sports editor in 2004.
 Jason and his wife, Terra, were married shortly after he began his employment with Kaechele Publications and in November 2004 were blessed with the birth of their first child, Colin James.
 Two years later, in November 2006, another son, Caleb Anthony, joined the family, with daughter McKenna Leigh arriving in April 2011.
 Originally from South Haven and a graduate of Cornerstone University in Grand Rapids, Jason loves nothing more than spending time with his family.
 He also enjoys coaching his boys' youth sports teams, reading and keeping up with his beloved Detroit Tigers.

-Virginia Ransbottom has once again joined the staff of Kaechele Publications, Inc. Virginia worked for the Allegan County News in 1998-99 while still getting her feet wet in the newspaper business.
+Virginia Ransbottom has once again joined the staff of Kaechele Publications Inc. Virginia worked for the Allegan County News in 1998-99 while still getting her feet wet in the newspaper business.
 She caught the journalism bug while attending college for a bachelor's degree in business administration and working for the Marcellus News.
 After graduating with her degree and an added minor in journalism, she joined Kaechele Publications, Inc. as a copy editor and feature writer.
 Since then she served six years as the managing editor of the Three Rivers Commercial-News and six years as a staff writer at the South Bend Tribune in Indiana.
 She enjoys hiking, biking, kayaking, rollerblading, cross country skiing and anything outdoors—including fairs and antique shows.
-When indoors, she likes the company of her cat Weezie and visiting with friends and family.
 Virginia believes in the value of PBS, adopting shelter pets, rooting for the underdog, volunteering for worthy causes, providing a voice for those who should be heard, people's rights to know and respecting a victim's right to privacy.
 Her passion is learning something new every day, meeting new people and being introduced to all they do to inspire others in the community.
 Whether a child donating their lemonade stand money or movers and shakers driving the economy, Virginia's humbled to be able to tell their stories.